krishnakalakkad/C-bmp-mixer/README.md

 ## Project Learnings

-I improved my ability to visualize data structures that are unfamiliar with me.
+I improved my ability to visualize unfamiliar data structures.
 Whenever I come across a different media format, I always put importance on the visualization of dynamic memory and organization before attempting to write any code.
 In general, I feel that I improved my ability to visualize how different functions like `fread()` scan information into data structures allocated on the heap.

 ## How to use this program